+Healing from a narcissistic relationship can be a difficult process.
+You will have many difficult days, where the fog consumes you and leaves you in a state of absolute despair.
 The long-term effects of narcissistic abuse include the loss of confidence, willpower and ability to set boundaries.
-Narcissistic abuse leaves you in a disempowered state, where you think you cannot thrive unless you are dependent on others.
+Narcissistic abuse leaves you in a disempowered state.
+It gets so chronic that you think you cannot thrive unless you are dependent on others.
 These wounds are not overcome in a day, and it can be difficult to gauge your progress short term.
 However, as you do the work, you will eventually come to notice the changes in retrospect.
 That is, you do the work day-in-day-out while maintaining faith that you will move in time to the next stage of healing.
 However, it can often feel like you are not making progress.
 It helps to know where you are headed before measuring if you are there.
-The four major stages of healing after narcissistic abuse are as follows:
+The four stages of healing after narcissistic abuse are as follows:

 Stage 1: Toxic shame release

 The first of the stages of healing after narcissistic abuse is the unshackling of yourself from the tyranny of shame.
 Toxic shame is like having your heart and mind caught in a thick, noxious swamp.
 You need willpower and clarity of mind to pursue the possibilities, to be inspired to act, and to ride the wave of your life energy outward into a fulfilling life.
 Toxic shame from narcissistic abuse suffocates these qualities and leaves you believing that a spontaneous and empowered way of living is not for you — it is only for others.